|Best Attachments||Oreck Commercial XL Pro 5 Super Compact Canister||SEE IT||

 However, even though this canister vacuum is marketed as working on multiple surfaces, some users have found that it doesn’t work as well on carpeted floors and that the wheels and bristles on the floor tool tend to collect hair.
 Others have had issues with the telescoping hose extenders and other accessories not locking into place, causing them to become dislodged, especially when used on carpets.
 But for hard floors, most users agree that you can’t beat this Bissell.

-Best compact vacuum: Eureka 3670G Mighty Mite Corded Canister Vacuum
+Best compact: Eureka 3670M Mighty Mite Corded Vacuum

 - Surface Type: Ideal for hard floors; does well on carpets and rugs